programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 ```

 ### Clean the Data
 Using the `stringr` package from the tidyverse, and the `stringi` package from base R, the following code further cleans the text data.
 It filters out numeric digits, punctuation, emojis, links, mentions, and comments with less than 10 total words.
-In addition, the following code removes duplicates and places the cleaned data into a column titled "uniqueWords."
+In addition, the following code removes duplicate comments and places the cleaned data into a column titled "uniqueWords."

-Note you can also clean the data using the `quanteda` R package at a later stage of this lesson, but we recommend `stringr` and `stringi`if you are only trying to export data from YouTube for a purpose other than the WordFish modeling described below.
+Note you can also clean the data using the `quanteda` R package at a later stage of this lesson, but we recommend `stringr` and `stringi` - especially if you want to export cleaned data in a user-readable format, such as if you're performing other analytics outside the Wordfish modeling described below.

 To export, use the write_csv function below.

 ```
 all_data$text <- all_data$text %>%